Rajvi-P/phylogenetics-final/notebook-log.md

 title("pMT clustalw-aligned parsimony-based tree")

-Completed- Distance Tree per each Clustalw and Mafft Alignment with selecting NZ_LBFJ01000024.1 as root.
+**Completed- Distance Tree per each Clustalw and Mafft Alignment with selecting NZ_LBFJ01000024.1 as root**

 Description: The ape and phangorn R packages will create distance-based trees and parsimony-based trees.